Food Health Lifestyle

 • Vegetables, such as broccoli, clovers, beets, and mustard greens

-Sprouts are different from microgreens.
-Most sprouts are grown with only water, sunlight, and air for inputs and are typically ready to eat within a matter of days.
-Microgreens, on the other hand, have edible leaves and stems and are typically grown in a soil mix or a fiber mat and take seven to 21 days of growth before harvest.
+Many people wonder if sprouts are the same as microgreens.
+However, sprouts are actually different from microgreens.
+Most sprouts are grown with only water, sunlight, and air for inputs and are typically ready to eat within days.
+Microgreens, on the other hand, have edible leaves and stems, are typically grown in a soil mix or a fiber mat, and take seven to 21 days of growth before harvest.

 Sprouts Nutrition